hfwang132/fm-demod-rtlsdr-pynqz2/README.md

-# FM demodulation with AD9361, python and PYNQ
+# FM demodulation with PYNQ-Z2 and RTL-SDR

 ---

 ## 1) Introduction

-This project provides an example of FM demodulation with AD9361, python and PYNQ.
+This project provides an example of FM demodulation on PYNQ-Z2 with RTL-SDR.
 Both software and hardware implementations are explored.

 ## 2) Hardware Platform
   * PYNQ-Z2